Delicious and Nutritious: How to Make Bone Broth

 Bring water to a boil then reduce heat to a simmer and remove any froth that forms

 Allow broth to remain at a slow simmer for 4 hours and up to 2 days.
 This can be done in a crock pot.
-The mineral content increase with time!
+The mineral content increases with time!

 Halfway through cooking- add your veggies and spices